austin-rt/useMemo/README.md

 ## Starter Code

 We'll begin with a quick overview of our starter code.
-In `App.js`, you'll find a `jacobsthal`, two pieces of state, and a `calculation`.
-Notice that we wrapped `jacobsthal` in a `useCallback` Hook and that `calculation` is the returned value from calling `jacobsthal`.
+In `App.js`, you'll find a function name "`jacobsthal`," two pieces of state, and a `calculation`.
+Notice that we wrapped `jacobsthal` in a `useCallback` Hook, and that `calculation` is the returned value from calling `jacobsthal`.
 The JSX renders both inputs and their respective values.
 If you need a refresher on what service the `useCallback` Hook provides, I'd suggest you pause here and give my <a href="https://medium.com/@austinrt/demystifying-react-Hooks-usecallback-7c78fac08947">useCallback</a> article a quick read.

 ```js
 import './App.css';